-Voice Unlock debuts with the Lenovo A586
+Unlock the Lenovo A586 with your voice

-pioneered by A*STAR’s Institute for Infocomm Research (I2R) and enhanced by the Baidu-I2R Research Centre (BIRC)," and we believe them.
+Lenovo tells us that the technology behind this feature was "pioneered by A*STAR’s Institute for Infocomm Research (I2R) and enhanced by the Baidu-I2R Research Centre (BIRC)," and we believe them.
 While this is the first handset on the market that listens to its master's voice, the device you are unlocking isn't exactly filled with high end specs.
 The Lenovo A586 is equipped with a 4.5 inch screen with resolution of 480 x 854 and is powered by a dual-core 1.2GHz processor.
 So mid-2011.
 While Lenovo says major telecommunications providers and online stores offer the phone, which was released on Friday.

 Obviously some safeguards will need to be taken and we would suggest using a passphrase that is not something you commonly say to prevent an accidental unlocking.
 For example, considering that this technology is on an Android device, you could make your passphrase, "Please pass me my Apple iPhone 5."

 "We are delighted that our months of hard work and efforts are bearing fruits with the launch of the Lenovo A586 that incorporates our Speaker Verification technology.
 This is a strong endorsement of user-inspired research and cutting-edge speech and language technology in I2R and BIRC.
 We look forward to more innovative products from the Baidu and I2R partnership."-Dr. Li Haizhou, Co-Director of BIRC